 The chemicals also attract white blood cells called phagocytes that "eat" germs and dead or damaged cells.
 This process is called phagocytosis.
 Phagocytes eventually die.
 Pus is formed from a collection of dead tissue, dead bacteria, and live and dead phagocytes.

 IMMUNE SYSTEM DISORDERS AND ALLERGIES

-Immune system disorders occur when the immune response is inappropriate, excessive, or lacking.
+Immune system disorders occur when the immune response is directed against body tissue, is excessive, or is lacking.
 Allergies involve an immune response to a substance that most people's bodies perceive as harmless.

 Vaccination (immunization) is a way to trigger the immune response.
 Small doses of an antigen, such as dead or weakened live viruses, are given to activate immune system "memory" (activated B cells and sensitized T cells).
 Memory allows your body to react quickly and efficiently to future exposures.

 COMPLICATIONS DUE TO AN ALTERED IMMUNE RESPONSE

 An efficient immune response protects against many diseases and disorders.
 An inefficient immune response allows diseases to develop.
 Too much, too little, or the wrong immune response causes immune system disorders.
 An overactive immune response can lead to the development of autoimmune diseases, in which antibodies form against the body's own tissues.